ga-wdi-boston/sql/README.md

 #### Demonstration

-People
+First we'll use variations of `INSERT` to add a few rows to people.
+We'll store the the commands in `insert_into/people.sql`.

 Note that string literals in SQL statements are delimited by single quotes, i.e. `'`.
-To include a single quote in a string literal, double them, e.g. `'That''s interesting'`.
-This is not an issue when loading from a valid CSV file using `COPY` or `\copy`.
+To include a single quote in a string literal, double it, e.g. `'That''s interesting'`.
+This is not an issue when loading from a valid CSV file using PostgreSQL's `COPY` command or psql's `\copy` command.

+Next we'll load data in bulk from `data/people.csv` using `\copy`.
+We'll store that command in `bulk_load/people.psql`

 #### Code along

-Cities
+Together we'll add a few rows to cities then we'll bulk load `data/cities.csv`.

 #### Practice

-Pets then People
+Add a pet to the `pets` table using `INSERT` then bulk load `data/pets.csv`.

+Next add a person to the `people` table using `INSERT` then bulk load `data/people.csv`.

 ---

 ### Retrieving rows from a table

 This is about the *query* part of Structured _Query_ Language.
+Query statements can run from almost trivial to highly complex.
+They provide a mechanism to retrieve and summarize the data in your database.

 - [Queries](http://www.postgresql.org/docs/9.4/static/queries.html) - TOC of the Queries section of PostgreSQL's documentation for `The SQL Language`
 - [SELECT](http://www.postgresql.org/docs/9.4/static/sql-select.html) - detailed documentation of PostgreSQL's version of the SQL `SELECT` command.

 #### Demonstration

-People
+Let's see some what we can learn about the people in the database.

 #### Code along

-Cities
+Together we'll build a query to get the count of cities by country.

 #### Practice

-Pets then People
+Write a query to get the count of animals by kind born before 2010.

+Then write a query to count people by height.

 ---